Demonstration of Optimal Fixed-Point Quantum Search Algorithm in IBM Quantum Computer: Abstract

 \section{Abstract}

+\textbf{Abstract:} A quantum algorithm is a set of instructions for a quantum computer, however, unlike algorithms in classical computer science their results cannot be guaranteed.
 Quantum search algorithm can be described as the rotation of state vectors in a Hilbert space.
 The state vectors uniformly rotate by iterative sequences until they hit the target position.
-To optimize the algorithm, it is necessary to have the precise knowledge about some parameters like the number of target positions.
-Here we demonstrate the implementation of optimal fixed-point quantum search (OFPQS) algorithm in a five-qubit quantum computer developed by IBM Corporation.
-We perform the OFPQS algorithm for one and two-iterations and confirm the accuracy of our results by state tomography process.
+To optimize the algorithm, it is necessary to have the precise knowledge about some parameters like the number of target positions and total number of states.
+Here, we demonstrate the implementation of optimal fixed-point quantum search algorithm in IBMQ simulator developed by IBM corporation.
+We perform the search algorithm for one-iteration for two, three, four and five qubit systems and confirm the accuracy of our results through histogram.